realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ## Design Goals

 ### Inspiration
-- Have a pure domain layer that adheres to Alan Kay and Yegor Bugayenko OO styles
+- Have a pure domain layer that adheres to Alan Kay's and Yegor Bugayenko's OO styles
   - BOOP stands for "Back-to Object Oriented Programming" or "Bugayenko Object Oriented Programming"
   - Writing code that is easy to change & comprehend quickly using English prose.
   - Back to original OO conceptual basics approach for Java coding style in the Domain layer for Role objects.